oxalica/onedrive-api/onedrive-api-test/README.md

 3. Check and login the **test-only account** in browser, and it will redirect you to an blank page with url containing query string `code=...`.

 4. Copy **the whole** URL to the console in step 2 and press enter.
-It will retrive an token for test and save it to `.env` in current directory.
+It will retrieve an token for test and save it to `.env` in current directory.

 5. `source .env && cargo test`
    It will run tests in OneDrive of your test-only account.